- Practice Improvement Program

 1. Clinical Knowledge and Skills

 Aimed at enhancing family physician knowledge and competency in clinical topic areas, this stream includes what we typically refer to as Continuing Professional Development (CPD).
 FPRP partners with physicians and other clinicians for design and delivery.
-Examples of programs, either already offered or currently under development, include Frailty 1 and 2 (focused on care of the older adult), Suboxone Treatment of Addiction and a group learning program focused on Chronic Obstructive Pulmonary Disease (COPD).
+Examples of programs, either already offered or currently under development, include Frailty 1, 2 and 3 (focused on care of the older adult), Suboxone Treatment of Addiction Advanced Training Program, Comprehensive Management of Chronic Obstructive Pulmonary Disease (COPD) for the Family Physician, and a group learning program focused on Palliative Care.

 2. Fee Code Integration and Support